bryanwweber/orbital-mechanics-notes/constants-of-orbital-motion/energy-is-conserved-in-orbital-motion.md

 Now, if we multiply through by $m_2$ (which doesn't change anything), we see two things:

-1. The first term on the left is identical to $d\KE/dt$, Eq. {eq}`eq:derivative-of-ke`
+1. The first term on the left is identical to $d\KE/dt$, @eq:derivative-of-ke
-2. The second term on the left is identical to $d\PE/dt$, Eq. {eq}`eq:derivative-of-gpe-simplified`
+2. The second term on the left is identical to $d\PE/dt$, @eq:derivative-of-gpe-simplified

-Therefore, Eq. {eq}`eq:dot-product-velocity-two-body-eom` shows that the two-body equation of motion can be converted into power, and the sum of the power is zero.
-This precisely satisfies the condition in Eq. {eq}`eq:derivative-of-energy-equation`!
+Therefore, @eq:dot-product-velocity-two-body-eom shows that the two-body equation of motion can be converted into power, and the sum of the power is zero.
+This precisely satisfies the condition in @eq:derivative-of-energy-equation!

 :::{note}
 I'm not sure I've given this result enough oomph.
 What we have here is a proof that the two-body equation of motion satisfies the law of conservation of energy!